4-H Awards & Recognition Program

 To participate in the 4-H State Awards Program, start by downloading the application and instructions here:

 4-H members should begin working on their State Award application early.
 Although the deadline is February 1, it may take several weeks to complete the application and finalize editing.
 The finished portfolio should represent the 4-H member’s best work.
 4-H leaders and 4-H county staff are great resources to provide feedback during the application process.
-The finalized application is submitted electronically to State4HAwards@anr.msu.edu by February 1.
+The finalized application is submitted by email to MSUE.4HAwards@campusad.msu.edu and the local 4-H Program Coordinator by February 1.

 Applications are carefully reviewed by selection committees and delegates are announced in March.
 During 4-H Exploration Days, delegates participate in either an advanced leadership development program (juniors), competitive interviews (seniors) or presentations (groups).
 All delegates are invited to attend the Recognition Program, where the 4-H State Award winners are announced.